c-sanders/BoostAndQtThreads/README.md

 Introduction
 ------------

-This package attempts to illustrate the following concepts;
+The main aim of this package is to attempt to illustrate the following concepts;

-  - How Makefiles can be written in order to build Qt moc files.
+  - How to write Makefiles so that the can build Qt moc files.

   - How to create threads in C++ using both the Boost and Qt libraries.